This post may contain affiliate links. See our disclosure policy.

-This Grown Up Margherita Grilled Cheese Sandwich is loaded with mozzarella cheese and sweet tomatoes and basil pesto all on sourdough bread.
+This Margherita Grilled Cheese Sandwich is loaded with mozzarella cheese, sweet tomatoes, and basil pesto all on sourdough bread.
 Not your ordinary grilled cheese sandwich!

 Tips for the Perfect “Grown Up” Grilled Cheese Sandwich